Skip to main content

 What the Ancient Sources Say

-The Tibetan mountain-origin tradition is preserved in the rGyal-rabs gsal-ba'i me-long (Clear Mirror of Royal Genealogies, fourteenth century CE) and in the earlier Dunhuang-discovered manuscripts (dating to the ninth-eleventh centuries CE).
-The tradition specifically locates the Tibetan people's origin at Gangpori, a sacred mountain in the Yarlung Valley of central Tibet.
-The monkey-ancestor (later identified as an emanation of the bodhisattva Avalokiteshvara) and the mountain ogress (rakshasi) produced six offspring who became the founders of the Tibetan clans.
+The Tibetan mountain-origin tradition is preserved in the rGyal-rabs gsal-ba'i me-long (Clear Mirror of Royal Genealogies, fourteenth century CE) and in earlier manuscripts recovered from Dunhuang (ninth to eleventh centuries CE).
+The tradition locates the origin of the Tibetan people at Gangpori, a sacred mountain in the Yarlung Valley of central Tibet.
+The monkey ancestor (later identified as an emanation of the bodhisattva Avalokiteshvara) and the mountain ogress (rakshasi) produced six offspring, who became the founders of the Tibetan clans.

-The specifically-cave birthplace associated with this tradition is a specifically-identified geographic site (the Zo-thang cave on Gangpori) that has served as a pilgrimage destination across Tibetan cultural history.
-The specifically-physical geographic identification of the origin site preserves specifically-continuous cultural memory across substantially-long time-depth.
+The cave associated with this account, the Zo-thang cave on Gangpori, is a real geographic site that has served as a pilgrimage destination throughout Tibetan history.
+The continuous identification of a physical origin site preserves cultural memory across deep time.

-Alexander W. Macdonald's ethnographic fieldwork, documented in Essays on the Ethnology of Nepal and South Asia (Ratna Pustak Bhandar, 1975), recorded Himalayan regional origin traditions across the Nepal-Tibet-Bhutan cultural zone.
-Macdonald's documentation establishes the specifically-mountain-origin pattern as a distinctive feature of Himalayan-region traditional religion rather than a specifically-imported cultural element from surrounding regions.
+Alexander W. Macdonald's ethnographic fieldwork, collected in Essays on the Ethnology of Nepal and South Asia (Ratna Pustak Bhandar, 1975), recorded mountain-origin traditions across the Nepal, Tibet, and Bhutan cultural zone.
+Macdonald's documentation establishes the pattern as a distinctive feature of Himalayan religion in its own right, not as something imported from the surrounding regions.

-Charles Ramble's The Navel of the Demoness: Tibetan Buddhism and Civil Religion in Highland Nepal (Oxford University Press, 2008) documents the mountain-origin pattern specifically across the highland Nepalese populations.
-Ramble traces the specifically-geographic specificity of the mountain-origin traditions and their integration with the subsequent Buddhist-Bön cosmological overlays.
+Charles Ramble's The Navel of the Demoness: Tibetan Buddhism and Civil Religion in Highland Nepal (Oxford University Press, 2008) traces the same pattern across highland Nepalese populations, showing how the mountain-origin layer sits beneath the later Buddhist and Bön overlays.

-The Newar origin traditions of the Kathmandu Valley, documented in David Gellner's Monk, Householder, and Tantric Priest (Cambridge University Press, 1992), preserve specifically-Himalayan geographic origin content, with the Newar first-ancestors emerging at specific sacred sites in and around the Kathmandu Valley.
+The Newar origin traditions of the Kathmandu Valley, documented in David Gellner's Monk, Householder, and Tantric Priest (Cambridge University Press, 1992), keep the Himalayan geographic content.
+Newar first ancestors emerge at sacred sites in and around the valley.

-The Sherpa origin tradition specifically places the Sherpa people's origin in the high Himalayan slopes and records a specifically-migration from the Tibetan plateau into the Solu-Khumbu region.
-Sherry Ortner's Sherpas Through Their Rituals (Cambridge University Press, 1978) documents the Sherpa origin narratives and their connection to the broader Tibetan-Himalayan cosmological framework.
+The Sherpa account places the people's origin in the high Himalayan slopes and records a migration from the Tibetan plateau into the Solu-Khumbu region.
+Sherry Ortner's Sherpas Through Their Rituals (Cambridge University Press, 1978) documents the narratives and connects them to the broader Tibetan and Himalayan cosmology.

-The specifically-archaeological evidence for early human presence in the Himalayan-Siwalik-Northwestern-Indian region is substantial.
-The Siwalik Hills (the foothill range running along the Himalayan front from Pakistan through India into Nepal) have yielded extensive pre-human and early-human fossil deposits.
-The Ramapithecus and Sivapithecus hominid fossils from the Siwalik deposits (initially identified by Edward Lewis in 1934 and subsequently elaborated through decades of paleoanthropological fieldwork) document specifically-Miocene-era higher-primate presence in the region.
-The later Soan valley Paleolithic tool-industry evidence (initially documented by Hellmut de Terra and T. T. Paterson in the 1930s-1950s) establishes specifically-early-human occupation of the northwestern Indian highlands across the Lower Paleolithic period.
+The archaeological evidence for early human presence in the Himalayan and Siwalik region is substantial.
+The Siwalik Hills, the foothill range that runs along the Himalayan front from Pakistan through India and into Nepal, have yielded extensive deposits of pre-human and early-human fossils.
+Ramapithecus and Sivapithecus fossils from the Siwaliks (first identified by Edward Lewis in 1934 and elaborated through decades of paleoanthropological work) document Miocene-era higher primates in the region.
+Later evidence from the Soan Valley Paleolithic tool industry, documented by Hellmut de Terra and T. T. Paterson in the 1930s through the 1950s, establishes early human occupation of the northwestern Indian highlands across the Lower Paleolithic.

-Clifford Jolly's Ramapithecus: The Tooth That Roared (1970) and the subsequent paleoanthropological literature traced the complex taxonomic-interpretive history of the Siwalik-region hominid fossils.
-The specifically-UB claim that the region preserves specifically-transitional hominid forms (64:3.4) is consistent with the Siwalik fossil record, though the specifically-chronological relationships between the UB's evolutionary account and the mainstream paleoanthropological timeline involve substantial differences in specific dating.
+Clifford Jolly's Ramapithecus: The Tooth That Roared (1970) and the subsequent literature traced the complicated taxonomic history of the Siwalik hominid fossils.
+The Urantia Book's claim that the region preserves transitional hominid forms (64:3.4) is consistent with what the Siwalik fossil record shows, although the dates in the Urantia account and the dates in mainstream paleoanthropology differ substantially.

 Why This Mapping Matters

-The Urantia Book's framework supplies a specifically-historical substrate for the Himalayan-origin traditions.
-The actual first human pair (Andon and Fonta) emerged in the southern Himalayan highlands approximately 993,408 years ago.
-The subsequent Badonan tribal cultural continuity preserved the earliest human cultural content across approximately 500,000 years of Himalayan-highland occupation.
-The Sangik racial-family origin in the same geographic region produced the six colored races that subsequently dispersed across the continents.
-The specifically-Himalayan origin-tradition preservation across the region's cultures represents specifically-continuous cultural-geographic memory extending back across substantially-long time-depth.
+The Urantia Book provides a historical substrate for these traditions.
+The first human pair, Andon and Fonta, emerged in the southern Himalayan highlands roughly 993,408 years ago.
+The Badonan tribes carried the earliest human culture forward across roughly 500,000 years of life in those same highlands.
+The Sangik family appeared in the same zone, and from it the six colored races dispersed across the continents.
+The Himalayan origin traditions, preserved across the region's cultures, look like continuous geographic and cultural memory reaching back across enormous time.

 Sources